mmatach/polski_komiks_100/README.md

 <br>-https://gindi.pl/
 <br>-Magazyn Pismo
 <br>-https://www.jpf.com.pl/ (for their anthologies)
-<br>-information from authors (I showed the file on the women-only comic group to fill the gaps)
+<br>-information from authors (I showed the file on the women-only comic group to fill in the gaps)

 <br>I've counted only things published on paper (so no internet comics).
 Also no single illustrations, no covers.
 <br>Titles published in 'Świat Młodych' were counted as a whole chapters, not how they were initially published (by 2-3 pages from the chapter in each number of magazine), because they were parts of something bigger, not standalone stories.